Exposure to tick-borne diseases increases risk of developing CKD

-Symptomatic dogs that have been exposed to ticks infected with B. burgdorferi or Ehrlichia have an increased risk of multisystemic disease.3,6 This study supports that dogs who test positive for Lyme disease or Ehrlichia are associated with a statistically significant increased risk of developing CKD in endemic areas.
-Dogs that met the criteria for the definition of CKD in this study had a median age of 11 years, with a range from 1 to 19 years.
-This study design does not allow for conclusions to be drawn about the timing of development of CKD in relation to the first vector-borne disease exposure; it indicates that these patients are associated with increased risk for CKD.
-The data identified that an animal had a positive vector-borne disease result but did not indicate when the actual exposure took place.
+Symptomatic dogs that have been exposed to ticks infected with B. burgdorferi or Ehrlichia have an increased risk of multisystemic disease.3,7 This study supports that dogs who test positive for Lyme disease or Ehrlichia in endemic areas are associated with a statistically significant increased risk of developing CKD.
 Consequently, patients of any age that test positive for Lyme disease or Ehrlichia should be considered for comprehensive evaluation.
 In addition to vector-borne disease screening, these patients should receive a physical examination, a complete blood count (CBC), a complete chemistry panel with the IDEXX SDMA Test, and a urinalysis with sediment to monitor for multisystemic disease.

 Since patients with vector-borne disease may have other systemic issues or chronic lameness resulting in decreased muscle mass, creatinine concentrations may no longer be a good estimate of renal function.
 Finding an increased SDMA in a dog with verified tick exposure indicates an immediate course of action to investigate, manage, and monitor possible kidney disease with guidance from the IDEXX SDMA Test diagnostic algorithm.* Incorporating SDMA testing into the diagnostic profile will help to identify kidney changes that might otherwise be missed since SDMA is a more reliable biomarker than creatinine.
 In the patients that are seropositive for B. burgdorferi, Lyme quantitative C6 antibody testing (Lyme Quant C6 Test) is also recommended.

 Identify exposure with the SNAP 4Dx Plus Test

 The most trusted pet-side comprehensive vector-borne disease screening test

 - Summers BA, Straubinger AF, Jacobson RH, Chang YF, Appel MJ, Straubinger RK.
 Histopathological studies of experimental Lyme disease in the dog.
 J Comp Pathol.
 2005;133(1):1–13.